World War: Campaign for Eastland

 “Of course, I wouldn’t have this duty if I wasn’t.”

 “Take a jet and fly.
-You could be there in a two hours,” Sword Miguel said.
+You could be there in under two hours,” Sword Miguel said.

 Thinking that he had misunderstood what Colonel Kline had just told him, General Santini asked, “What did you say?”